TrueBlocks/create-local-app/README.md

    # Copy to a system location
    sudo cp bin/create-local-app /usr/local/bin/

-   # OR add the bin directory to your PATH
+   # OR (temporarily) add the bin directory to your PATH
    export PATH="$PATH:$(pwd)/bin"
    ```